draperlaboratory/cbat_tools/wp/README.md

 - `--inline=posix-re`.
 Function calls to inline as specified by a POSIX regular expression.
 If not inlined, heuristic function summaries are used at function call sites.
-For example, if you want to inline everything, set to --inline=.\* or if you want to inline functions foo and bar, set to --inline=foo|bar.
+For example, if you want to inline everything, set to `--inline=.\*` or if you want to inline functions `foo` and `bar`, set to `--inline=foo|bar`.

 - `--num-unroll=num`.
 If present, replaces the default number of times to unroll each loop.
 The number of loop unrollings is 5 by default.

 - `--gdb-output=my_exec.gdb`.
 Output a gdb script to file `my_exec.gdb`.
-From within gdb, run `source my_exec.gdb` to set a breakpoint at the function given by `--func` and fill the appropriate registers with a found counter-model.
+From within gdb, run `source my_exec.gdb` to set a breakpoint at the function given by `--func` and fill the appropriate registers with the counter-model found in the case WP results in SAT.
+In the case WP returns UNSAT or UNKNOWN, no script will be outputted.

 - `--bildb-output=filename.yml`.
 Output a BilDB initialization script to file `filename.yml`.
 This YAML file sets the registers and memory to the values